When I grew up in the 1970s, I remember my mom saying to me, “The whiter the bread, the quicker you’re dead.”

 3. Coconut Milk And Oil

-The Whole Detox recipes emphasize coconut oil and coconut milk, primarily because of the content of short and medium-chain fats which are helpful for the healing of the gut, and also because they are quickly burned as fuel by the liver.
+The Whole Detox recipes emphasize coconut oil and coconut milk, primarily because of the content of short and medium-chain fats which are helpful for the healing of the gut, and also because

 Coconut products have a reputation for their anti-microbial and anti-viral effects.
 One recent study showed that an extra-virgin coconut-containing diet decreased waist size and increased good cholesterol in people with coronary artery disease.